DevCycleHQ/devcycle-docs/docs/best-practices/tech-debt.md

 to understand its original purpose.

 **Use descriptions and tags**.
 Some helpful information you might include in a Feature’s description is its purpose and its Variables' roles.
-Since you are unable to change variable keys (which is how they are identified), the description is a useful place to store more variable context when necessary.
+Since you are unable to change Variable keys (which is how they are identified), the description is a useful place to store more Variable context when necessary.
 Tagging can also be used to quickly identify and search for Features that belong to a particular category.

 **Schedule flag reviews.** Scheduling monthly or quarterly flag reviews helps your team identify which flags should be